 What to expect

-- The work can be based in an office, laboratory or on-site.
+- You may be based in an office, laboratory or on-site.
 Site visits and field work are conducted outside and in all weathers.
-Some jobs may be off-shore in remote locations.
+Some jobs may be offshore in remote locations.

-- In some situations, it may be a very isolated job where you are the only person doing the work; in other cases, there may be strong team support.
+- In some situations, it may be a very isolated job where you're the only person working.
+In other cases, there may be strong team support.

 - Women continue to be under-represented in the profession, although numbers are increasing.
 Initiatives are in place to encourage more women into the industry including WISE and Women's Engineering Society (WES).

-- A company car may be offered with some organisations, but if not, mileage for site visits is usually payable.
+- A company car may be provided, but if not, mileage for site visits is usually payable.

-To become an energy engineer you need to have an engineering or scientific-related degree.
+To become an energy engineer you need to have a degree in engineering or a scientific subject.
 Relevant subjects include:

 - renewable or sustainable energy.